 - Negatively Labelled Data Points:(1,0),(0,1),(0,-1),(-1,0)

-Determine the equation of hyperplane that divides the above data points into two classes.
+Determine the equation of the hyperplane that divides the above data points into two classes.
 Then predict the class of data point (5,2).

 Solution: First plot the given points